Campus Programs

 -

-SVBHC recognizes the racial and social disparities in access to care, especially amongst marginalized groups and homeless individuals, and the need for a comprehensive approach to crisis services that emphasizes community-based treatment, prevention and residential services.
-SVBHC integrates inpatient residential care, outpatient services and additional step-down services into its care model.
+SVBHC recognizes racial and social disparities in access to care, particularly for marginalized communities and individuals experiencing homelessness.
+To address these gaps, SVBHC takes a comprehensive approach to crisis services that emphasizes community-based treatment, prevention, and residential care.
+Inpatient and outpatient services are integrated with step-down levels of care to create a coordinated, recovery-focused model.

 -

-As part of its comprehensive Continuum-of-Care, the Campus will feature various residential services, including an Adult Residential Facility (ARF); Interim Housing Program IHP; Recuperative-Care and Post Hospitalization Program (PHP) and Permanent Supportive Housing (PSH).
+As part of its comprehensive continuum of care, the campus will include a range of residential services, such as an Adult Residential Facility (ARF); Interim Housing Programs (IHP); Permanent Supportive Housing (PSH); Recuperative Care and Post Hospitalization Programs (PHP).

 -

-The Campus will feature a comprehensive workforce training and life building skills center, tailored for the specific needs of residents.
+The campus will feature a comprehensive workforce training and life-skills center tailored to the specific needs of the residents and participants.

 -

-To further enhance the comprehensive approach of our Campus, it will re-utilize several aspects of the existing medical center, and will offer an outpatient dental clinic and surgical center, to serve the needs of our patients.
+To further enhance the integrated approach, the campus will re-utilize components of the existing medical center, and include services such as an outpatient dental clinic and surgical center as well as on-site pharmacy services, to better support patient needs.

 Campus Programs